-This company is an APRA authorised deposit-taking institution that supplies services to the member organisations which are primarily mutual banks and credit unions.
-The Group holds shares in Cuscal to enable the Group to receive essential banking services - refer also to Note 33.
+This company is an APRA authorised deposit-taking institution that supplies services to organisations which are primarily mutual banks and credit unions.
+The Parent holds shares in Cuscal to enable the Group to receive essential banking services - refer also to Note 33.
 The shares are able to be traded within a market limited to other Cuscal eligible shareholders.
 The volume of total shares traded is low with few transactions in recent years.

-Management performed an assessment and determined that the net tangible asset value of \$1.08 per share is a reasonable approximation of fair value.
+Management performed an assessment and determined that the net tangible asset value of \$1.26 (2021: \$1.08) per share is a reasonable approximation of fair value.